 What Does It Mean to Have a Bad or Toxic Team Culture?

-Gossips, lack of empathy and noticeable unhappiness among employees;
+- Gossip, lack of empathy and noticeable unhappiness among employees

 If you recognize one of these signs as present ones in your workplace, it’s time to do something about it.

-Image – Once you enter a company, you can feel in the air what the culture is
+Once you enter a company, you can feel its culture in the air – if you can make sure the feeling is positive, your job is halfway done.

 How to Define Your Company’s Culture?